-What is Acute Heart Failure: Overview, Causes, Symptoms, and Management
+What is Acute Heart Failure?

 Acute heart failure (AHF) is a sudden and severe worsening of heart failure symptoms that requires immediate medical attention.
 It is a serious condition that can lead to rapid deterioration, hospitalization, and even death if not properly treated.